Send the link below via email or IMCopy

 Again, Stalin's control over education allowed him to oversee exactly what Russian children were taught.

 Different classes of Russian people felt very differently under Stalin's rule:

 The working class was expected to increase production to very high levels in order to boost Russia's economy.
 They were not given much food, and the government continued to control most of the land, factories, etc.

 The middle class had some wealth removed from them, but overall they did little to speak out against Stalin because they were still better off than the poor working class, and instead spent their time doing what they could to gain more wealth.

 As Adolf Hitler and the Nazis built up power in Germany, Stalin realized they were a potential threat as a world power.
 Stalin approached Great Britain and France with anti-German agreements, but was denied.

-Instead, in 1939, Stalin signed a non-aggression pact with Germany, in which each was given a separate "sphere of influence" in Europe.
+Instead, in 1939, Stalin signed a pact with Germany, in which each was given a separate "sphere of influence" in Europe.
 This was basically an agreement that each country would have power/the right to invade separate areas

-After the agreement, the Ribbentropp-Molotov Pact, Germany invaded the western part of Poland in 1939 to begin World War II, while Russia invaded the eastern part of Poland, and eventually took control of Lithuania, Latvia, and Estonia.
+After the agreement, the Molotov-Ribbentrop Pact, Germany invaded the western part of Poland in 1939 to begin World War II, while Russia invaded the eastern part of Poland, and eventually took control of Lithuania, Latvia, and Estonia.
 Germany and Russia also made several trade agreements.